Core Skills: Abdominal Wall Hernia

 Workshop

-This unique new cadaveric workshop is an Australian first in training in the surgical treatment of groin and abdominal wall hernias.
+This unique cadaveric workshop is an Australian first in training in the surgical treatment of groin and abdominal wall hernias.
 It offers a unique opportunity to delve into the core anatomical aspects and operative intricacies of groin and midline hernias in CTEC’s highly realistic simulated setting.

 Dates

-Available (doctor) Sold out (nurse)
+Available (doctor) Available (nurse)

-Saturday, 27 July 2024
+Saturday, 26 July 2025

 About